 - 1x Bloglovin with a delay of 5-6 days so search engines will index the original blog post first

-With our social media automation tool Blog2Social I can edit and customize all social media posts individually with different comments and hashtags.
+With our social media automation tool Blog2Social, I can edit and customize all social media posts individually with different comments and hashtags.
 I can also schedule them up to 52 weeks in advance and select different times and days for my posts.
 I can do everything in a one-page preview editor in my WordPress dashboard.
 This saves me loads of time for cross-promoting every blog post I share.

 What I do for long-term promotion:

 - Last but not least, I set up an extensive Pinterest and Instagram scheduling to make use of all my graphics and visual elements.
-Apart from the featured image of my blog post I share all images, infographics and repurposed visuals successively to the image networks.
-For find free slots in my Pinterest and Instagram scheduling, I regularly check my Blog2Social calendar to fill available times in my editorial plan.
+Apart from the featured image of my blog post I share all images, infographics, and repurposed visuals successively to the image networks.
+To find free slots in my Pinterest and Instagram scheduling, I regularly check my Blog2Social calendar to fill available times in my editorial plan.

-Track your Results and Optimize your Plan
+Track Your Results and Optimize your Plan

 Setting up a perfect social media posting schedule is all about testing and optimizing.
 Each community has individual habits and preferences.
 Tracking your results should be your main focus when setting up your very own social media posting schedule.